Koszul duality in exact categories: Introduction

 \subsection{Background and Motivation}

 Derived algebraic geometry has provided significant new insights into the theory of algebraic moduli spaces.
 Classical moduli spaces are often pathological and singular but can be realised as truncations of smooth derived spaces.
-One tool which has proven fundamental in derived geometry is Koszul duality.
+One tool which has proven fundamental for analysing moduli spaces in derived geometry is Koszul duality.
 Koszul duality, at least for Lie algebras and augmented commutative algebras, says that there is an adjunction of $(\infty,1)$-categories

 between the category of augmented commutative differentially graded algebras and differentially graded Lie algebras over a field of characteristic zero.
 Moreover after forgetting the Lie algebra structure, the underlying complex of $\textbf{D}_{\kappa}(A)$ can be identified with a shift of the tangent complex of $A$ at the canonical point of $Spec(A)$ corresponding to the augmentation of $A$.
 One can also give conditions under which the unit $\mathfrak{g}\rightarrow \textbf{D}_{\kappa}\circ \hat{\textbf{C}}_{\kappa}(\mathfrak{g})$ is an equivalence.
 The idea behind its application to moduli theory is as follows.
 If $m$ is a point of a moduli problem $M$ one considers the shifted tangent complex at this point $\mathbb{T}_{M,m}[1]$.
-This object is equipped with a canonical Lie algebra structure which typically satisfies the assumptions such that the unit is an equivalence.
+This object is equipped with a canonical Lie algebra structure (it is essentially the tangent Lie algebra to the based loop group) which typically satisfies the assumptions such that the unit is an equivalence.
 The spectrum of the Koszul dual commutative algebra to this Lie algebra can be regarded as a formal neighbourhood of the point $m$.
-This idea is made precise by Lurie using the language of formal moduli problems in \cite{DAGX}.
+This idea is most conveniently formulated by Lurie using the language of $(\infty,1)$-categories and formal moduli problems in \cite{lurie2011derived} but as pointed out in loc. cit. these ideas appeared previously in work of e.g. Hinich (\cite{MR1843805}, \cite{MR2101417}), Kontsevich-Soibelman (\cite{kontsevich2002deformation}), Manetti (\cite{MR1891232}), and Pridham (\cite{MR2628795}).

 The adjunction above actually factors through an \textit{equivalence} of $(\infty,1)$-categories

 between the categories of differentially graded coaugmented conilpotent cocommutative coalgebras and differentially graded Lie algebras.
 The functor $\hat{C}_{\kappa}$ is obtained by composing $B_{\kappa}$ with the dualising functor $(-)^{\vee}:\textbf{coComm}\rightarrow\textbf{cdga}^{op}$.
 Hinich gives a geometric interpretation of this equivalence by interpreting coalgebras as representing \textit{formal stacks}.